Pop quiz: What’s the most common question massage therapists ask themselves?

 Rebook More Massage Clients

-One simple way to boost revenue is to focus more energy on rebooking current clients, instead of chasing down new ones.
+One simple way to make more money as a massage therapist is to focus more energy on rebooking current clients, instead of finding new ones.

-Acquiring new clients costs up to five times more than retaining a current client, so there’s a lot to be gained by getting clients to book again and again.
+Acquiring new clients costs up to five times more than retaining a current client, so there’s a lot to gain by getting clients to book again and again.

 Clients who rebook create a more stable income for your business.
 They also create a positive feedback loop by recommending you to their friends and family.